 When food is abundant, kōkako raise more than one brood of chicks a year.
 Nesting can take place from October to March.
 The female lays two or three pinkish-grey eggs, which she incubates alone for 20 days.
 The male feeds her on or near the nest, and later both feed the chicks, which fledge in 30 to 45 days.
 Young remain partially dependent for food from four months to a year.

-The species is now endangered.
 In the late 1980s, it was estimated that 350 pairs remained.
 Thanks to conservation efforts, by 2006 there were around 1,400 birds, including 640 breeding pairs.
 In 2020 there were 2000 pairs in the wild, and the species was classified as ‘recovering’.

 Kōkako need large unbroken areas of diverse forest, so the loss or fragmentation of forest is one reason for their decline.
 Today their remaining forests are largely protected.
 But rats, possums and stoats raid kōkako nests for eggs and chicks.
 One study found that for every 10 breeding pairs, just one chick a year survived – not nearly enough to maintain the population.